dotnet/AspNetCore.Docs/aspnet/security/accconfirm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This tutorial shows how to add email notification through `SendGrid <https://sendgrid.com/>`_, but you can send email using SMTP and other mechanisms.

 - Install the SendGrid NuGet package.
 From the Package Manager Console,  enter the following the following command:

  ``Install-Package SendGrid``

- - Go to the `Azure SendGrid sign up page <http://azure.microsoft.com/en-us/marketplace/partners/sendgrid/sendgrid-azure/>`_ and register for a free SendGrid account.
+- Follow the instructions `Create a SendGrid account <https://azure.microsoft.com/en-us/documentation/articles/sendgrid-dotnet-how-to-send-email/#create-a-sendgrid-account>`_ to register for a free SendGrid account.
 - Add code in *Services/MessageServices.cs* similar to the following to configure SendGrid

 .. literalinclude:: accconfirm/sample/WebApplication1/src/WebApplication1/Services/MessageServices.cs
    :language: c#